 following three consecutive days of 8% positivity rates.
 Those new guidelines will go into effect on August 26th as well.

-Get daily news headline stories delivered right to your inbox!
+Get daily news headlines delivered to your inbox!
 Sign Up Today!